Sinthya01/VSTS-vscode-extension/README.md

 Once your credentials are verified, the status bar indicators will be active and the remaining commands will be ready to use.
-The stored credentials will be used for each connection to the server until they are either removed by the `team logout` command or overwritten by a subsequent `team login` command.
+The stored credentials will be used for each connection to the server until they are either removed by the `team signout` command or overwritten by a subsequent `team signin` command.

 **Note:** In order for the extension to be activated, a repository *folder* must be opened.
 The extension won't be activated if only a single *file* in the repository is opened.